 ‘She was never any good for you, Jimmy.’

 The door of the tavern opened and a man walked in, dressed in an expensive overcoat and a cashmere scarf.
 His cologne was strong enough to rise above the stale beer and pipe smoke even while he was stood by the door, looking around the room.
-When he walked up to Jimmy, the stink caught in his throat.
+When he approached their table, Jimmy recognised the stink.

 ‘Hello, Jimmy,’ the man said.